 Another company is deploying Automation Anywhere RPA software bots to automatically record and monitor volumes of data effortlessly.
 The results: Healthcare services, hospitals, and clinics can optimize and extract the data to generate analytics for profound insights into diagnosis methods and different types of treatments.

 Technology innovations are helping mitigate this crisis daily.
 However, more can be done if we all work together.
-For our customers and partners who may have their own employees working remotely now, we encourage you to take advantage of our virtual RPA training sessions through Automation Anywhere University, where we offer a comprehensive library of self-paced courses to help you gain expertise in building software bots.
+For our customers and partners who may have their own employees working remotely now, we encourage you to attend our virtual RPA training sessions through Automation Anywhere University, where we offer a comprehensive library of self-paced courses to help you gain expertise in building software bots.

 We’ve also expanded our A-People community for engineers and thought leaders to collaborate on critical problems like those we face today.
 In this space, we’re sharing practical advice and use cases, such as the Macao portal, to help localities struggling with similar issues find potential solutions.